azdabat/Core-Threat-Hunts/README.md

 # Detection Engineering & Threat Hunting Framework
-**Author:** Ala Dabat -=This is a framework and a methadology I myself have created from hard earned trial and error. </br>
+**Author:** Ala Dabat -This is a framework and a methadology I myself have created from hard earned trial and error. </br>
 **Version:** 2025
 **Scope:** Core Threat Hunts + Advanced Engineering Hunts
 **Platform:** Microsoft Sentinel • Microsoft Defender for Endpoint